TheStarAlight/eTraj.jl/docs/src/theory1_initial_conditions.md

 ## SFA with Adiabatic Expansion (SFA-AE)

 For small Keldysh parameter ``\gamma``, the non-adiabatic effect is not significant, thus an adiabatic expansion scheme can be carried out to develop a modified theory based on the SFA, which is named after the SFA with adiabatic expansion (SFA-AE) [^Ni_2018].
-It partially includes the non-adiabatic effect and is competent to give similar results compared with that given by the SFA under small Keldysh parameters.
+It includes the non-adiabatic effect to a large extent and is capable of giving similar results compared with that given by the SFA under small Keldysh parameters.

 The SFA-AE is applicable when the Keldysh parameter is small or the non-adiabatic effect is insignificant, and we recall that in the SFA there is a corresponding quantity ``t_{\mathrm{i}}`` which quantifies the non-adiabacity of tunneling.
 For small ``t_{\mathrm{i}}``, we expand the vector potential ``\bm{A}(t_{\mathrm{r}} + \mathrm{i}t_{\mathrm{i}})`` at ``t_{\mathrm{r}}``, up to the second order of ``t_{\mathrm{i}}``: